 Resources that should be brought into the EGI production infrastructure but first need to be demonstrated and explored in training context.

-Suitable resources will be identified and ported into the EGI Training context primarily from EGI-Engage WPs and Task, for example from the Federated Open Data task (JRA2.1), Accelerated Computing (JRA2.4), Competence Centres (TSA2.3-10).
+Suitable resources will be identified and ported into the EGI Training context primarily from EGI-Engage WPs and Task, for example from the Federated Open Data task (JRA2.1), Federated Cloud (JRA2.2), Accelerated Computing (JRA2.4), Competence Centres (TSA2.3-10).

 Training modules